position Assistant Coach

 Coaching runs in the family for Diebler.
 His father Keith, coached high school basketball in the state of Ohio for almost 40 years, while his older brother Jeremiah coached high school basketball as well.

-Jake and his wife Jordyn have a young daughter, Jaymes.
+Jake and his wife Jordyn have two young daughters, Jaymes and Jessa.